Neetx/pylibcdb/README.md

 /path/to/your/libc-database/libs/libc6_2.31-0ubuntu9.1_amd64/libc-2.31.so
 ```
 This .so can be easily analyzed (or used with [pwntools](https://github.com/Gallopsled/pwntools) ELF()) to discovery function addresses and build a ROP chain.
+In this way there's no need to launch "find" and "download" scripts manually with several copy-paste.

 #### A more detailed example